vedant11/langchain/README.md

 ### Storage and Indexing

-1. Document Loader
+1. Document Loader: WebBaseLoader for internet
 2. Text Splitter
-3. Embeddings
+3. Embeddings: OpenAIEmbeddings
-4. Vector Store: Data in embedded into this store for indexing
+4. Vector Store: Data is embedded into this store for indexing

 ### Extraction